iv-org/documentation/Installation.md

 ## Docker

 > The Invidious docker image is only [available on Quay](https://quay.io/repository/invidious/invidious) because, unlike Docker Hub, [Quay is open source](https://github.com/quay/quay/blob/master/LICENSE).
-This is reflected in the `docker-compose.yml` file used in this walkthrough.
+This is reflected in the `docker-compose.yml` file used in this walkthrough.{.is-warning}

-Ensure [Docker Engine](https://docs.docker.com/engine/install) and [Docker Compose](https://docs.docker.com/compose/install) are installed before beginning.
+Ensure [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed before beginning.

 ### Make directory